gourmetgate/docdump/database/database-model.md

 ### Order

-A order of a customer
+A order of a customer.

 | Property name | Type     | Description                                                    |
 |---------------|----------|----------------------------------------------------------------|